emacs-mirror/emacs/mps/manual/source/topic/porting.rst

     include ll.gmk
     include comm.gmk

-If you need platform-specific compiler flags, then define ``PFMDEFS`` accordingly, but you should do your best to avoid this: we'd like to be able to build the MPS with a simple command like ``cc -c mps.c``.
+If you need platform-specific compilation options, then define ``PFMDEFS`` accordingly, but you should do your best to avoid this.
+We recommend in :ref:`guide-build` that users compile the MPS using a simple command like ``cc -c mps.c``, and we suggest that they can improve performance by compiling the MPS and their object format in the same compilation unit.
+These steps would be more complicated if the MPS required particular compilation options.

 Test